A while back I blogged my concerns about the future of mobile payments;

 Their reasons for non-adoption are that many apps are not mature enough (39% said the screen was too small; 20% said apps were too difficult to use).
 And what applies to mobile banking applies to mobile payments as well.

-basically there was a time when to make a purchase was a simple process.
+states that basically there was a time when to make a purchase was a simple process.
 You gave the cashier money or a credit card and you would get your purchases and maybe some change and maybe a receipt and off you would go.
-But today in many places that have embraced
+But today in many places that

 Different stores accept different payment mechanisms.
 This means that users have to have a multitude of different apps on their mobile phones as they don’t all work the same way.
 This leads to confusion and delays to the frustration of all concerned.